aws-samples/amazon-mq-workshop/labs/lab-8.md

 CTRL + b [arrow key left]
 ```

 to choose the bottom left window.
-Run the following command to start a receiver using the **MQTT** protocol (first replace **<MQTT single connection url>** with your current broker value):
+Run the following command to start a receiver using the **MQTT** protocol (first replace `<MQTT single connection url>` with your current broker value):

   * URL: This client doesn't support the failover connection url and expects the scheme to be **ssl** instead of **mqtt+ssl**.
 You have to provide the MQTT connection url for the active broker, like **ssl://b-4e4bfd69-7b83-4a27-9faf-4684cfa80443-1.mq.eu-central-1.amazonaws.com:8883**.
-  * Type: MQTT is build for publish-subscribe and therefore, it only supports topics in Amazon MQ and not queues.
+  * Type: MQTT is built for publish-subscribe and therefore, it only supports topics in Amazon MQ and not queues.
   * Destination: In MQTT, it's common to use a '/' as a seperator, instead of a '.' to define your queue name.
 Amazon MQ transforms by default all '/' to '.' in your queue name.

 ``` bash